 I'm an undisciplined researcher and educator driven by a combination of curiosity and frustration over the state of the world.
-My research focus on exploring drivers and barriers for the transition to a more sustainable and just society, typically with focus on lifestyles, urban development and energy systems.
+My research focuses on exploring drivers and barriers for the transition to a more sustainable and just society, typically with focus on consumption, urban development and energy systems.
 I am very fond of transdisciplinary and popular science meetings, workshops, lectures and writing.

 I'm associate editor for Futures and senior advisor for the thinktank Global Utmaning.
 During 2020 I'm leading the SLU Futures Lab - a novel initative designed to support interdisciplinary exploration of future challenges.

-My background includes Earth Sciences (MSc from Stockholm University) and the multi- and interdisciplinary field of Planning and Decision Analysis, in which I did my PhD on Making Futures.
-I'm Associate Professor (sv. docent) in Landscape Architecture (SLU).
+My background is in Earth Sciences (MSc from Stockholm University) and the multi- and interdisciplinary field of Planning and Decision Analysis, in which I did my PhD on Making Futures.
+I'm associate professor (sv. docent) in Landscape Architecture (SLU).

 Current palette of research projects includes: